enricofacca/niot/README.md

 # Description
-Network Inpainting via Optimal Transport (NIOT) is a python package for the reconstruction of corrupted networks based on optimal (branched) transport principles.
+Network Inpainting via Optimal Transport (NIOT) is a python package for reconstructing corrupted networks based on optimal (branched) transport principles.
 See [^1] for all details.

 # Installation
 The code is written in python and is based on [Firedrake](https://www.firedrakeproject.org).
 See [this page](https://www.firedrakeproject.org/download.html) for installation guidance.
 Consider also installing using